 Ajay has been involved with mobile since 2002, when he left his job investing in startups to write apps for the first smartphones.
 The mobile companies he founded have created apps downloaded by tens of millions of users and have generated billions of page views.
 He grew up in SF Bay Area and earned an MBA from Stanford and bachelor’s degrees in physics and CS from UC Berkeley.

-Tony has been building and managing technology companies for nearly 30 years.
-Prior to Moovweb, Tony was CFO at Efficient Frontier, a search, display and social campaign management solutions provider which reached nearly $100 million in revenue prior to its half billion dollar sale to Adobe.
-A California transplant, Tony grew up in Brooklyn.
-He holds a BA in Quantitative Studies from Johns Hopkins and MBA from Stanford.
+Tony has been building and managing technology companies for over 20 years.
+Prior to Moovweb, Tony was CFO at Efficient Frontier, a search engine marketing, display and social campaign management solutions provider which grew rapidly and was acquired by Adobe.
+Tony has a successful track record as an operationally oriented CFO and holds a BA in Quantitative Studies from The Johns Hopkins University and an MBA from Stanford University.

 Prior to Moovweb, Mitch headed up marketing, the online store and community efforts at DotNetNuke, the world’s leading open source WCMS for the Microsoft ecosystem.
 Mitch also led marketing for iRise, where he helped grow revenue and the customer base more than tenfold.
 He has many years of marketing and sales experience building successful software businesses at Scopus, Sybase, Wind River Systems and Ingres.
 Mitch holds a B.S. in computer science from the University of Connecticut.
 He also has a long history in motor sports and sits on the governing council of the non-profit International Motor Racing Research Center (IMRRC) based in Watkins Glen, NY.